-Score Criteria 3 = Satisfactory Student profiles are based on relevant data, complete in presentation; used to construct instructional plan to address students' specific learning needs; contain appropriate source references.
-2 = Needs Development Student profiles are based on relevant information that was not systematically collected; or are missing relevant parts of the assignment; or instructional design is not tailored to students' specific learning needs; or instructional design in not shown to be evidence-based.
-1 = Unsatisfactory + Needs to Be Redone Student profiles are brief and missing information; instructional plan is not relevant to student learning needs; instructional plan is not evidence-based.
+Score Criteria 3 = Satisfactory Student profiles are based on relevant data, complete in presentation; has a relevant and Standards-aligned instructional plan to address students' specific learning needs; contain appropriate source references.
+2 = Needs Development Student profiles are based on relevant information that was not systematically collected; or are missing relevant parts of the assignment; instructional design is limited in connection to Standards and/or tailored to students' specific learning needs; or instructional design in not shown to be evidence-based.
+1 = Unsatisfactory + Needs to Be Student profiles are brief and missing information; instructional Redone plan does not address Standards or information that would be relevant to student learning needs; instructional plan is not evidence-based.